 06 Dec Raise an Independent Child Comfortably and Naturally

-Parenting strategies have been studied for over 50 years and come in all shapes and sizes- “Helicopter Parenting,” “Authoritarian Parenting, “ “Dolphin Parenting,” “Elephant Parenting, “Attachment Parenting,” and the list goes on.
+Parenting strategies have been studied for over 50 years and come in all shapes and sizes – “Helicopter Parenting,” “Authoritarian Parenting, “ “Dolphin Parenting,” “Elephant Parenting, and “Attachment Parenting”.
+Here’s an extensive list of parenting styles and here’s an in-depth comparison of common parenting styles.
 Research does its best to provide us with the most effective strategies for how to raise an independent child.
 Sometimes with too much information though (and often conflicting), we find our heads are spinning with self-doubt, confusion, and worry that we aren’t raising our kids “right.”
 Everyday is an opportunity for growth, but it doesn’t have to be a painful process.
 Here are some minor shifts you can make in your daily routine to raise an independent child comfortably, and naturally.

 Start with Awareness

 When we want our child to shift their behavior, there is great power in adults changing their behavior first.
 But what do we change?
 Where do we start?
 Far too often we are overwhelmed and stretched thin by taking care of every little task or rescuing every emergency that running a household requires.
 Slow down, take a breath, and pay attention to responsibilities you could pass on to your child.
 This small act of building mindful awareness can provide large opportunities for future change.
 Does your child brush their own teeth?
 Do they buckle their own seatbelt?
 Do they choose which pajamas they wear at night?
 Though teaching a child these skills is time consuming in the short-term, we benefit in the long-term by giving ourselves more time, reducing frustration, and providing opportunities for our child to foster their self-confidence.
 Start with building awareness around what responsibilities you can let go of and pass on to your child.